recursehex/Hybrid/README.md

 - All primitive types and arrays
 - If-else statements
 - While loops
-- C-style for loops with advanced features:
+- For loops with advanced features:
   - Basic `for int i = 1 to 10` syntax with automatic increment/decrement
   - Anonymous loops `for 0 to 10` without variable declarations
   - Custom steps with `by` keyword: `by 2`, `by -3`, `by * 2`, `by / 2`